Aranayaka

 Aranayaka (අරණායක) is a town in the Kegalle District of Sabaragamuwa Province in Sri Lanka.
 Its agricultural economy revolves around local rubber, tea, banana and mahogany plantations.
+The town got popular due to a tragic landslide triggered on 17 May 2016.

 The Mawanella-Aranayaka-Horawella Road (Highway B278) passes through the middle of the city, running parallel to the Maha Oya on the east side.
 Dippitiya, a town situated 3 km north of Aranayaka, has a greater population but fewer amenities.
 The local police station is situated in the town of Gevilipitiya, 4.3 km north of Aranayaka.